 Weight : 79.5 kg (12 stone, 7 lbs.)

 Ray Byrne will be remembered as one of the most unfortunate players in the history of VFL/AFL football.
 A capable and courageous defender, he turned out for two clubs in four Grand Finals - only to be on the losing side in each one of them.

 In 1972, Byrne was recruited by the Blues at the age of 19 from Golden Square, in Carlton's rich Bendigo League zone.
-He was given guernsey number 26 and soon proved to be a popular clubman and a creative half-back.
+He was given guernsey number 26 and soon proved to be a popular clubman and a creative wingman and half-back flanker.
 At 181 cm and 80 kg, he was equally at home on the last line of defence, where he played in Carlton's 1973 Grand Final loss to Richmond.
-The Blues went down by five goals that day, but Byrne's opponent; Noel Carter, was hardly sighted.
+The Blues went down by five goals that day, but Byrne's opponent; Noel Carter, was hardly sighted on the day.

 Although his endeavour rarely faltered, by 1978 Byrne's opportunities were drying up - due mainly to the emergence of future stars like Peter McConville, Rod Austin and Wayne Harmes.
 That same year there was an upheaval at the club with coach Ian Stewart resigning because of poor health, and then Serge Silvagni and later Alex Jesaulenko taking turns as senior coach.
 It was around that time that the Blues offloaded Byrne's good mate Robert Walls, to Fitzroy - so Byrne decided that he too wanted out.